2 construction workers stabbed; coworker in custody - NewsBreak

 2 construction workers stabbed; coworker in custody

 CAMBRIDGE, Mass.
-(AP) — Police say two construction workers suffered serious injuries when they were stabbed by a coworker during a dispute that apparently stemmed from a debt.
+(AP) — Two construction workers suffered serious injuries Monday morning when they were stabbed by a coworker during a dispute that apparently stemmed from a debt, police said.

-Officers responded to a construction site in Cambridge at about 7:15 a.m.
-Monday.
-Deputy Superintendent Pauline Wells says the altercation began on the third floor of an apartment building under construction when the suspect stabbed one victim in the legs.
+Police responded to a construction site in Cambridge at about 7:15 a.m., Deputy Superintendent Pauline Wells said at a news conference at the scene.

+The altercation began on the third floor of an apartment building under construction when the suspect stabbed one victim in the legs, she said.

+“The assailant kept saying that ‘he owes me, he owes me,’ ” Wells said.

 For the latest news, weather, sports, and streaming video, head to WPRI.com.